Wednesday, December 29, 2021

 Retrieve SQL Server Memory Dump Information

-You can use the following SQL query to access data from the sys.dm_server_memory_dumps dynamic management view.
-This view provides valuable insights into recent memory dump events.
+You can use the following SQL query to access the sys.dm_server_memory_dumps dynamic management view.
+This view is highly useful because it prevents you from having to manually browse the SQL Server LOG folder in the file system.

 SELECT